264 Beneficiaries Served in 2025-2026

 Education is the key to breaking the cycle of poverty.
 With that in mind, Welcome Home has developed a mission to deliver the highest-quality education, and provide scholarships to those in need.
-Two programs are currently running to serve the needs of the community:
+The following programs are currently running to serve the needs of the community:

-Educational Resource Center (ERC) -- a preschool for the deaf and their hearing siblings, with three locations.
+Welcome Home Foundation Inc School -- a school for the deaf and their hearing siblings, with three locations.

-Literacy Program (LP) -- a post-high school collegiate and vocational preparatory program for the deaf.
+Learn and Development Skill Training Program (LD) -- a post-high school collegiate and vocational preparatory program for the deaf.

 Additionally, WHFI supports: